mitotic/slidoc/README.md

 ## Embed Jupyter Notebook

-A Jupyter Notebook can be embedded in a slide.
-To enable that, copy the `Slidoc`-generated `README.html` version of this file to a subdirectory `files` of the notebook server working directory.
+Since `Slidoc` generates self-contained HTML files, it is possible to embed a Jupyter Notebook within a slide.
+To test that, copy the `Slidoc`-generated `README.html` version of this file to a subdirectory `files` of the notebook server working directory.
 The start the server as follows: